 Yes it will.
-All models of T-ix (1000-5500 range) are capable of counting the new coin.
+All models of T-ix (1000-4500 range) are capable of counting the new coin.
 Tellermate are working closely with the Royal Mint to ensure our cash counters are ready for the upcoming currency changes.
-For your Tellermate T-ix cash counter to be able to count the new £1, you need to enable the denomination.
-Please contact the customer services helpline for more information.
+For your Tellermate T-ix cash counter to be able to count the new £1, you need to enable the denomination or calibrate.
+Please go to our user guide page for instruction.

-For the time being the new £1 coin & £10 polymer note will need to be separated from the current versions and counted on the ‘£1 N’ and ‘£10 N’ denominational settings in the scroll order.
+Until the old notes/coins are out of circulation you will need to separate them from the new versions and count them on the ‘N’ denominational settings (e.g. ‘£10 N’, ‘£20 N’…) in the scroll order.
 Once the old coins and notes are withdrawn from circulation the old denominations can be switched off.

 To avoid confusion, the best time to enable the new denominations will be as you come to count them.
 As the release date approaches, instructions for enabling the new denominations will be made available by Tellermate.

-Just call (01633 276 868) or email our team at: firstname.lastname@example.org
+Just call (01633 276 868) or email our customer service team at: firstname.lastname@example.org